privacyidea/privacyidea/doc/eventhandler/tokenhandler.rst

 change failcounter
 ..................

-Using the action ``change failcounter`` you can increase or decrease the failcounter.
+Using the action ``change failcounter`` you can increase or decrease the fail counter.
 Positive and negative integer values are allowed.
+Positive values will increase the fail counter, negative values will decrease it.

-.. note:: To limit a token handler in decreasing the fail counter, you may use the event handler condition **failcounter** (c.f. :ref:`handlerconditions`).
+.. note:: To limit a token handler in decreasing the fail counter, you may use the event handler condition **failcounter** (c.f. :ref:`handlerconditions`) and set it to e.g. ">-5".
+Once this condition is not met anymore, the event handler will not be triggered.

 set random pin